 Tip: Come here in the morning for better lighting for a better view of Gammon from the shore.
 The cave has a depth of 60 meters.
 With the afternoon lighting coming from the sea, it will be quite dark at the landside of the cave.

 The promenade goes through the tunnel at the right of Gammon.
 While it isn’t displayed in the photo above, there are clear directory signs to guide you all the way to the sightseeing boat pier.
-As long as the boat is parking at the pier and there is more than one guest, the boat should depart as soon as you arrive.
+As long as the boat is parked at the pier and there is more than one guest, the boat should depart as soon as you arrive.

 The Ganmon Cruise Trip

 The boat tour usually takes around 20 minutes.
 It is the best way to enjoy Noto Kongō.
-Not only will you be super close to the cave from the seaside, but it will also tour around other iconic rocks and cliffs along the 30-meter coast in the west of the peninsula.
+Not only will you be super close to the cave from the seaside, but it will also take you to tour around other iconic rocks and cliffs along the 30-meter coast in the west of the peninsula.
 You will even be able to see Japan’s oldest wooden lighthouse – Old Fukuura Lighthouse (旧福浦灯台)!

 Important: As the waves can be rough, if you tend to get travel sickness, having your medication with you may be better.